vanphan24/cluster-peering-demo/README-v2.md

 # Cluster peering demo

 This demo will showcase Cluster Peering which Consul's ability to connect two Consul datacenters together allowing services to be discovered and connected between multiple different Consul datacenters that may be own/managed by multiple different teams.
+To create a peering connection, we must establish one datacenter as the *Acceptor* and one as the *Dialer*.
+The Accepter will create a token, which will be given to the Dialer.
+The Dialer will use the token to connect to the Acceptor, which then establish a Peering connection.

 In our demo, we will deploy Consul datacenters onto two different Kubernetes clusters named **dc1** and **dc2**.
 We will then deploy a counting app consisting of two different services, **dashboard** and **counting**.
 Each service will be deployed on different kubernetes cluster.
 We will create cluster peering connnections between the two Consul datacenters.
 We will then export the counting service from one Consul datacenter to the other Consul datacenter, allowing the dashboard service to connect to the upstream counting service.